Georgia (U.S. state): Economy

 Georgia's 2018 total gross state product was $602 billion.
 For years Georgia as a state has had the highest credit rating by Standard & Poor's (AAA) and is one of only 15 states with a AAA rating.
 If Georgia were a stand-alone country, it would be the 28th-largest economy in the world, based on data from 2005.
+As of 2025, Georgia has been noted by Area Development Magazine as the Top State for Doing Business for 12 consecutive years.